ConcreteMC/Alex/README.md

 Awesome repositories
 ---------------------

-These repositories really helped me create Alex, thanks!
+These repositories were super helpfull while i was building Alex!
+You should check them out :)

 * [MiNET](https://github.com/NiclasOlofsson/MiNET) - A Minecraft Bedrock Edition server written in C#
 * [TrueCraft](https://github.com/SirCmpwn/TrueCraft) - A Minecraft beta 1.7.3 client written in C#
+* [MoLang](https://github.com/bedrockk/MoLang) - A MoLang implementation for Java

 Other resources
 ---------------

-* [Wiki.vg](https://wiki.vg/Main_Page) - A website with documentation on various Minecraft things such as the protocol.
+* [Wiki.vg](https://wiki.vg/Main_Page) - Provides documentation on various Minecraft things such as the java protocol.
+* [Bedrock.dev](https://bedrock.dev/) - Provides documentation on everything related to MC:Bedrock.